desmosinc/policies/terms-of-service.md

 > v. interfere with or disrupt the Desmos Services or servers or networks connected to the Desmos Services, or disobey any requirements, procedures, policies, or regulations of networks connected to the Desmos Services.

 <h2 id="use">5.
-Personal, Non-Commercial Use Only</h2>
+Personal, Non-Commercial Use Only for Desmos Tools and Activities</h2>

-You agree to use the Desmos Services only (a) as an end user, for your personal, non-commercial use or (b) as a teacher, for academic use by you and your students in individual classes.
-Desmos does, pursuant to a separate written agreement, permit certain third parties (y) to integrate with the Desmos Services for commercial use, and (z) to use the graphing calculator to generate graphs for commercial uses (including textbooks).
-Please contact [partnerships@desmos.com](mailto:partnerships@desmos.com) for more information about entering into a relationship with Desmos that would permit commercial use of the Desmos Services.
+You agree to use the Desmos Tools and Activities  only (a) as an end user, for your personal, non-commercial use or (b) as a School, for academic use by you and your Students in individual classes.
+Desmos does, pursuant to a separate written agreement, permit certain third parties (y) to integrate with the Desmos Tools and Activities for commercial use, and (z) to use the graphing calculator to generate graphs for commercial uses (including textbooks).
+Please contact [partnerships@desmos.com](mailto:partnerships@desmos.com) for more information about entering into a relationship with Desmos that would permit commercial use of the Desmos Tools and Activities.

 <h2 id="user-submissions">6.
-User Submissions and Generated Materials</h2>
+User Submissions and General Materials</h2>

 Desmos does not claim ownership of any materials (other than the underlying software and other materials of Desmos and its licensors used to generate such materials), lessons, formulae, information, data, text or other materials you submit and create for display or distribution to others through the Desmos Services, or the graphs generated therefrom (collectively, “**User Submissions and Generated Materials**”).
 As between Desmos and you, you own all rights to your User Submissions and Generated Materials.
 You grant to Desmos an irrevocable, perpetual, non-exclusive, fully-paid, worldwide license, with the right to sublicense through multiple tiers, to use, distribute, reproduce, modify, adapt, publish, translate, publicly perform, and publicly display or otherwise use your User Submissions and Generated Materials (in whole or in part) in connection with the operation of the Service or the promotion, advertising or marketing thereof, in any format or medium now known or later developed, without compensation or notification to or permission from the user of any kind.
 You acknowledge and agree that all right and title in the software code and other material used to create or display your User Submissions and Generated Materials is the property of Desmos, and you hereby assign all right and title in such material to Desmos.
 Desmos hereby grants you a license to such material (a) as an end user, for your personal, non-commercial use or (b) as a teacher, for academic use by you and your students in individual classes.
 Desmos does not pre-screen User Submissions and Generated Materials and you agree that you are solely responsible for all of your User Submissions and Generated Materials.
 Desmos is not required to host, display, or distribute any User Submissions and Generated Materials, and may remove at any time or refuse any User Submissions and Generated Materials.
 Desmos is not responsible for any loss, theft or damage of any kind to any User Submissions and Generated Materials.
 You represent and warrant that your User Submissions and Generated Materials, and Desmos' authorized use thereof, do not and will not infringe the rights of any third party (including, without limitation, intellectual property rights, rights of privacy or publicity, or any other legal or moral rights).

 <h2 id="schools">7.
 Special Terms for Schools</h2>

 a. *Fees*.
-If Desmos makes any Desmos Service available without charging a fee, then Desmos will not thereafter charge a fee to use such existing Desmos Service.
+If Desmos makes any Desmos Service available without charging a fee, then Desmos will not thereafter charge a fee to Schools to use such existing Desmos Service.
 The foregoing will not, however, prohibit Desmos from removing support for any Desmos Service or from charging a fee for any new Desmos Services that are complementary to, or may be used together with, such existing Desmos Service.

 b. *Activity Sharing*.
-At the time you, as School user, submit to Desmos an activity you’ve developed using the Desmos Activity Builder (an “**Activity**”), you may elect to make your Activity public.
-If you do so, then you expressly authorize Desmos to (i) make your Activity available to other School users for use in individual classes with other students, (ii) allow other School users to copy and modify your Activity and use the modified version in individual classes with other students and (iii) modify your Activity and make the modified version available to other School users for use in individual classes with other students.
+At the time you, as a School user, submit to Desmos an activity you’ve developed using the Desmos Activity Builder (an “**Activity**”), you may elect to make your Activity public.
+If you do so, then you expressly authorize Desmos to (i) make your Activity available to other Schools for use in individual classes with other students, (ii) allow other School users to copy and modify your Activity and use the modified version in individual classes with other students and (iii) modify your Activity and make the modified version available to other School users for use in individual classes with other students.
 In the case of any such use of your Activity (whether unmodified or modified), you will receive an attribution credit.
 If you elect to make your Activity public, in no event will Desmos authorize any third party to sell your Activity to others, nor will Desmos sell your activity itself, without your permission.

+c. *Desmos Curriculum*.
+The Desmos Curriculum is available for purchase by Schools.
+Please contact to [curriculum@desmos.com](mailto:curriculum@desmos.com) for pricing and other information regarding usage of the Desmos Curriculum.

 <h2 id="copyright">8.
-Copyright Infringement</h2>
+Copyright Infringement and Abuse</h2>

 Desmos respects the intellectual property rights of others.
-Accordingly, Desmos has a policy of removing User Submissions and Generated Materials that violate copyright law, and, in appropriate circumstances, suspending access to the Desmos Services (or any portion thereof) to any user who uses the Desmos Services in violation of copyright law, and/or terminating the account of any user who uses the Desmos Services in violation of copyright law.
+Accordingly, Desmos has a policy of removing User Submissions and Generated Materials that violate copyright law, and, in appropriate circumstances, suspending access to the Services (or any portion thereof) to any user who uses the Services in violation of copyright law, and/or terminating the account of any user who uses the Services in violation of copyright law.
 Pursuant to Title 17 of the United States Code, Section 512, Desmos has implemented procedures for receiving written notification of claimed copyright infringement and for processing such claims in accordance with such law.
 If you believe your copyright is being infringed by a user of the Desmos Services, please provide written notice to the following Desmos agent for notice of claims of copyright infringement.

 <pre>
 Desmos, Inc.
 ATTN: Eli Luberoff, Copyright Agent
-1488 Howard St.
-San Francisco, CA 94103
+9450 SW Gemini Dr
+PMB 49136
+Beaverton, Oregon 97008-7105
+USA
 Email: info@desmos.com
 Telephone: (415) 636-8001
 Fax: (415) 534-0941